commenthol/veloze-validate/README.md

 } from '@veloze/validate'

 // alternatively
-import { types as t, oneOf, allOf } from '@veloze/validate'
+import { type as t, oneOf, allOf } from '@veloze/validate'
 // then use `t.boolean()` instead of `booleanT()` aso...

 const schema = objectT(